 Bell County Jail/Communications Tour

-Applications are available online, at the front desk of the Police Department, or from a school resource officers.
-Applications are accepted until May 1.
+Applications are available at the front desk of the Police Department.

 UNIDOS is a Hispanic community outreach program designed to provide assistance to Spanish-speaking residents in Belton.
 UNIDOS meetings are conducted in Spanish and are hosted by the Belton Police Department.
 The intent of the program is to act as a resource center for Spanish-speaking residents and present information and provide assistance in areas of importance to the Hispanic community